 This briefing was produced with the support of Trust for London and the Paul Hamlyn Foundation.
 Trust for London is one of the largest independent charitable foundations in London and supports work which tackles poverty and inequality in the capital.
 The Paul Hamlyn Foundation is an independent funder working to help people overcome disadvantage and lack of opportunity, so that they can realise their potential and enjoy fulfilling and creative lives.

-- Office for National Statistics.
-2016.
-Labour Force Survey – user guidance.
-Volume 1: Background and Methodology
+- ONS (2016) Labour Force Survey – user guidance.
+Volume 1: Background and Methodology.

 - ONS (2020) Population of the UK by country of birth and nationality: individual country data.
 Available online.